solana-foundation/developer-content/content/courses/program-security/closing-accounts.md

 }
 ```

-It should be the exact same as the original `RedeemWinnings` account validation
+It should be the same as the original `RedeemWinnings` account validation
 struct, except there is an additional `close = user` constraint on the
 `lottery_entry` account.
 This will tell Anchor to close the account by zeroing
 out the data, transferring its lamports to the `user` account, and assigning the